 Whitley Bay has a gorgeous expanse of sand and offers a perfect bucket and spade kind of day.
 The promenade stretches from the lighthouse to the Spanish City, which has recently had a facelift, and is a popular spot for brunch or afternoon tea.
-There are also two popular cafes about half way along the walk, The Rendezvous and The Links.
+There are also two popular cafes about half way along the mile long walk, The Rendezvous and The Links.

 Fossil Hunting/ Geology